Kingdom of Iberia: Between Rome/Byzantium and Persia

-Adoption of Orthodoxy and Sassanid Persian period
+Adoption of Christianity and Sassanid Persian period

-Roman predominance proved crucial in religious matters, since King Mirian III and leading nobles converted to Eastern Orthodoxy around 317 and declared Orthodoxy as state religion.
-The event is related with the mission of a Cappadocian woman, Saint Nino, who since 303 had preached Orthodoxy in the Georgian kingdom of Iberia (Eastern Georgia).
+Roman predominance proved crucial in religious matters, since King Mirian III and leading nobles converted to Christianity around 319 and declared as state religion.
+The event is related with the mission of a Cappadocian woman, Saint Nino, who since 303 had preached Christianity in the Georgian kingdom of Iberia (Eastern Georgia).

 The religion would become a strong tie between Georgia and Rome (later Byzantium) and have a large scale impact on the state's culture and society.
-Iranian elements in Georgian art gradually ceased with the adoptation of Eastern Orthodoxy in the fourth century.
+Iranian elements in Georgian art gradually ceased with the adoptation of Christianity in the fourth century.

 However, after the emperor Julian was slain during his failed campaign in Persia in 363, Rome ceded control of Iberia to Persia, and King Varaz-Bakur I (Asphagur) (363–365) became a Persian vassal, an outcome confirmed by the Peace of Acilisene in 387.
 However, a later ruler of Kartli, Pharsman IV (406–409), preserved his country's autonomy and ceased to pay tribute to Persia.
 Persia prevailed, and Sassanian kings began to appoint a viceroy (pitiaxae/bidaxae) to keep watch on their vassal.
 They eventually made the office hereditary in the ruling house of Lower Kartli, thus inaugurating the Kartli pitiaxate, which brought an extensive territory under its control.
 Although it remained a part of the kingdom of Kartli, its viceroys turned their domain into a center of Persian influence.
 Sasanian rulers put the Christianity of the Georgians to a severe test.
-They promoted the teachings of Zoroaster, and by the middle of the 5th century Zoroastrianism had become a second official religion in eastern Georgia alongside Eastern Orthodoxy.
+They promoted the teachings of Zoroaster, and by the middle of the 5th century Zoroastrianism had become a second official religion in eastern Georgia alongside Christianity.

 The early reign of the Iberian king Vakhtang I dubbed Gorgasali (447–502) was marked by the relative revival of the kingdom.
 Formally a vassal of the Persians, he secured the northern borders by subjugating the Caucasian mountaineers, and brought the adjacent western and southern Georgian lands under his control.
 He established an autocephalic patriarchate at Mtskheta, and made Tbilisi his capital.
 In 482 he led a general uprising against Persia and started a desperate war for independence that lasted for twenty years.
 He could not get Byzantine support and was eventually defeated, dying in battle in 502.